 You may think you know a little about chipmunks from the popular “Alvin and the Chipmunks” movies and cartoons.
 The chipmunks around here don’t have much in common with Alvin, Simon and Theodore, but they do look a lot like 13-lined ground squirrels.
 They look so much alike it can be hard to tell the difference.

-Their stripe pattern can also be used to tell them apart.
+The biggest and most obvious difference between the two is their stripe pattern.
 Ground squirrels are appropriately named for their 13 narrow stripes.
 The lines are actually alternating stripes, with seven dark brown stripes and six tan stripes.
 The dark brown stripes usually have tan spots, giving them a dotted appearance.
 Chipmunks only have five stripes.
 Their stripes are wider and alternate between brown and tan.

 Where you see the animals can also help you decide if it’s a ground squirrel or a chipmunk.
 Ground squirrels like grassy areas such as yards, cemeteries, golf courses and pastures.
 They usually avoid wooded areas.
 Chipmunks prefer wooded areas and forests.
 They are also often seen along the edges of wooded areas and in yards with plenty of trees and shrubs.